 A section is the cross section geometry of the member.
 Different sections have different bending, shear, and torsional properties.
+Sections require a material assignment so that the geometry of the section can have material properties required for analytical and design calculations.

 Sections can be created in two ways.

-- In the form by directly specifying:
+- In the form by directly specifying the values:

 - Name (Optional)